Skip Navigation Website Accessibility

 Longarm Questions

 What is the price?
-A: The standard pricing for long arm quilting is 2.5-3.5 cents per square inch for edge-to-edge (E2E) quilting.
+A: The standard pricing for long arm quilting is 3.0-3.5 cents per square inch for edge-to-edge (E2E) quilting.
 We also charge $2.25 per bobbin filled during quilting.
 There is a minimum charge of $50 plus thread charge.

 How do I get my quilt to you?
 A: Just bring in your quilt to the shop and work with the staff at the register.
 There is a form that the staff member fills out regarding what edge-to-edge pattern and thread choice that you prefer.

-Do you offer custom quilting?
-A: We do offer custom quilting that can be between 5-10 cents a square inch.
-Minimum $100 for small quilts that are custom quilted.
-Consults are required for custom quilting.
-Please note that if you bring in a round quilt top, we are going to charge you for the full area that is quilted or an accessed fee to cover the additional time for custom quilting to remove the design around the corners.
+How are round quilts handled for price?
+A: Please note that if you bring in a round quilt top, we are going to charge you for the full area that is quilted or an accessed fee to cover the additional time for custom quilting to remove the design around the corners.

 How do I calculate square inches?
 A: [Width] X [Length] = [Square inches]